Spain Work Visa: Application Process and Requirements (2022)

 Requirements for a seasonal work visa

-• You have signed a contract with a company operating in Spain
+• You've signed a contract with a company operating in Spain

 • Your travel expenses are covered You must return to your home country upon the expiration of the seasonal contract